 On our college campus, we encourage students to implement habits in their life that stir their affections for Jesus.
 One of the core elements of the ministry I lead is the practice of Scripture memorization in community.
-While it can certainly be beneficial to memorize Scripture on your own, there is something unique about memorizing Scripture with other believers.
+While it can certainly be beneficial to memorize Scripture on your own, memorizing Scripture with other believers is unique.
 Consider some of the benefits.

 “And though a man might prevail against one who is alone, two will withstand him—a threefold cord is not quickly broken.”
 (Ecclesiastes 4:9–12)

 Practically speaking, if you memorize Scripture with a group of Christians, you are more likely to actually follow through with it than if you attempt to do it on your own.
 Like the men described in this verse, the people of God are stronger when they live in community with one another.
-On your own, you are less likely to memorize Scripture on a consistent basis, but when you have community around you, you are encouraged to follow through.
+On your own, you are less likely to memorize Scripture on a consistent basis, but when you have community around you, their encouragement helps you through..

 In a recent survey, 89% of college-aged Christians believed that all Christians should memorize Scripture on a regular basis, yet only 25% memorized Scripture on a weekly basis.
 Stunningly, 91% said they would practice Scripture memorization if they had someone to do it with.
 These students sense the need for accountability in developing healthy spiritual habits, which is why we encourage them to memorize Scripture with others.